scmcgill/wikt_scrape_en.java/README.md

-# wikt_scrape_en.java
-Java web scraper for English Wiktionary
+#### Java/Jsoup webscraper for select translations of English words.